Sunday, April 7, 2024

 While the stock photo for Amanita depicts her with orderly princess curls, I always liked her with her hair big and wild.
 It works with her gothic plant theme to look disorderly and beautiful.
 However, this time, I'm very happy with the hair just out of box, and I won't try to comb or boil it because the shape is really good as it is.
 Some light combing with the fingers should suffice.

-The hair combed to he right is lightly gelled to keep it in place.
+The hair combed to her right is lightly gelled to keep it in place.
 I remember when her hair had been washed and combed, it was the same texture and volume as Peri and Pearl's and Freak du Chic Toralei's.

 In her hair, on her right, Amanita has her floral hair accessory.
 Everybody in Gloom and Bloom had something like this.
 Hers is a black flower with vines, and while it comes rubber-banded on, it has a clip on the back to go around a section of hair that's been tied off.